-So, upon arriving in the Granite State, you'll now be in the loop about things that may surprise you.
+So, once arriving in the Granite State, you'll now be in the loop about what to expect.
 But what about the rules?
-After all, if you're gonna be sticking around for a while, it's important to know the 411.
+After all, if you're sticking around for a while, it's important to know the 411.

-No, we're not talking about the official rules and laws of our state (although of course those are important to follow), but rather the unspoken rules that the locals here try to honor.
+No, we're not talking about the official rules and laws of our state (although those are important to follow), but rather the unspoken rules that locals try to honor.
 Even though those rules aren't officially enforced, most people around here definitely try to abide by them, and you'd be doing these folks a solid by doing the same.

 So, what are these rules?
 We took to Facebook to ask you, and the results are in.
-We'll bet that you are already following these unwritten Granite Stater guidelines, albeit consciously or subconsciously.
+We'll bet that you're already following these unwritten Granite Stater guidelines, albeit consciously or subconsciously.

 So, let's take a look at these 12 unwritten New Hampshire rules.
 Do some of them ring a bell?